abdulla-zahin/GraduateCollegeLiveCaseStudy/README.md

 ## Dashboards
 The repository includes the following dashboards:
-1. **Enrollment Forecast**: Visualizes projected student enrollment over the next academic years.
+1. **Enrollment Forecast**: Visualizes projected student enrollment over the next academic years, with a detailed 10-year forecast.
-2. **Financial Health**: Analyzes the financial status of the college, focusing on revenue streams and expenditure.
+2. **Financial Health**: Analyzes the financial status of the college, focusing on revenue streams and expenditure over the next decade.
 3. **Academic Performance**: Tracks academic outcomes to gauge educational quality and student success.

 ## Tools Used